If you’re looking for directions to Grindstone Falls at McConnells Mill State Park, you’ve come to the right place!

 Yes – the GPS coordinates for Grindstone Falls are 40.915499, -80.194653

 The trail is not blazed, but is well-worn and obvious.
-Despite not being on the “official” park map people have clearly been visiting Grindstone Falls for many, many years.
+Despite not being on the “official” park map, people have been visiting Grindstone Falls for many, many years.

 How to Find Grindstone Falls at McConnells Mill State Park